AndersDeath/diary2/000-current.md

 # 10 October - Monday - Sharm El-Sheikh - 10 day of immigration

 Today Russia answered to blowing up of Crimea bridge.
+They attacked sevral cities.